Johnny Christmas

-John Christmas (born August 16, 1982 in Ardmore, Pennsylvania) is an American lacrosse player for the Philadelphia Wings of the National Lacrosse League and for the Boston Cannons of Major League Lacrosse.
+John Christmas (born August 16, 1982 in Ardmore, Pennsylvania) is an American retired lacrosse player.
+He played for the Philadelphia Wings of the National Lacrosse League and for the Boston Cannons of Major League Lacrosse.

 Christmas played at the University of Virginia from 2002 to 2005, where he was a two-time USILA All-American and two-time All-ACC selection, and helped lead the Cavaliers to the 2003 NCAA Division I Men's Lacrosse Championship.

 Christmas is the head lacrosse coach for the De La Salle high school boys' lacrosse program.